yesyinka/blog_source/pelican/content/99-scala-problems-04-length.markdown

 ## Last nth element

-Now that we have a pure functional solution for counting elements in a list we may go back to problem 02 and give another solution.
+Now that we have a pure recursive solution for counting elements in a list we may go back to [problem 02](/blog/2015/04/02/99-scala-problems-02-find-last-nth/) and give another solution.

 ``` scala
 def lastNth[A](n: Int, l:List[A]): A = {